Sig Engineering - Part 1 - Solana's Gossip Protocol

 Sending/Receiving Requests

-), - verify their values are valid, and
+- verify the data contained in the message are valid, and

-Note: This logic can be found in the GossipService.verify_packets
+Note: This verification logic can be found in GossipService.verifyPackets

 .